chuckremes/ruby-io/README.md

 * Rubinius 3.87 (minimum required version)
 * TruffleRuby (master as of 20171230)
 * JRuby (master as of 20180102)
+  ** The default Multithread policy warns about accessing IO methods from multiple threads.
+I haven't chased this down yet but I guess that JRuby's fiber pooling may be involved.
+Fibers are backed by a thread and can migrate between threads in a pool.

 ## Platform Support
 Tested and working on: